ecliptical/tokio-postgres-rustls-rds-demo/README.md

 1. Open the details of your newly created database instance
 2. In the _Connectivity and security_ tab, _Security_ section, click the first (active) security group under _VPC security groups_ (it should be named something like `default (sg-0123abcd)`).
 3. Open its _Inbound rules_ tab and click _Edit inbound rules_
-4. Ensure your laptop has access to TCP port 5432; e.g., add your public IP address as the _Source_ for a _PostgreSQL_ type rule. *BE CAUTIOUS* -- this has implications on the security of your newly created database instance and any other AWS assets that may be protected by this security group!
+4. Ensure your development machine has access to TCP port 5432; e.g., add your public IP address as the _Source_ for a _PostgreSQL_ type rule. *BE CAUTIOUS* -- this has implications on the security of your newly created database instance and any other AWS assets that may be protected by this security group!

 ## Testing Connectivity